 Online hate is on the rise, leading to real-world devastating effects on individuals and communities around the world.
 Hacking4Humanity is a tech and policy hackathon that offers students a new way to engage with real-world social problems that can be improved with novel technical and policy solutions.
 Any undergraduate and graduate students currently enrolled at a college or university in the Pittsburgh region can participate!
 Students compete in teams of 1-4 people in either the Policy track or the Tech track, with multiple cash prizes available in both tracks!
 Prizes will be announced closer to the event.

-The hackathon takes place January 24- Feb 7, 2025 with a Zoom Kickoff on Friday, January 24.
-Final Policy and Tech presentations will be held at Duquesne University on Friday, February 7.
+Hacking4Humanity 2025 took place January 24- Feb 7, 2025, beginning with a Zoom Kickoff on Friday, January 24.
+Final Policy and Tech presentations were held at Duquesne University on Friday, February 7.

-Winners will travel to the Governor's mansion in Harrisburg to present their work in front of high ranking officials in the Shapiro administration ... and maybe even meet the governor himself!
+This year's finalists will travel to the Governor's Residence in Harrisburg in March 2025 to present their work in front of high ranking officials in the Shapiro administration ... and maybe even meet the Governor himself!

 Interested in the ethics and responsible use of technology?
 Want to gain real-world experience outside of a classroom setting?
 The Carl G. Grefenstette Center for Ethics in Science, Technology, and Law is proud to offer an undergraduate scholarship program for four Duquesne University students each academic year!

-Scholarship recipients work closely with center staff to build their research interests, present a poster, enter the hackathon, and engage in monthly conversations on tech ethics throughout the year!
+Undergraduate Student Fellows work closely with Center staff and affiliated faculty to build their research interests, present a poster at the fall Tech Ethics Symposium, participate in the spring hackathon, and engage in monthly conversations on tech ethics throughout the year!
 No previous experience with tech or tech ethics necessary.
 Students from ALL disciplines are welcome!